Ultima I: The First Age of Darkness: Gameplay

 Four other statistics used during gameplay are hit points, food, experience points and coin (gold in the original release).
 Hit points determine the health of the character; the fewer HP the character has, the closer they are to death.
 Hit points can be obtained in a variety of ways, including the acts of emerging alive from a dungeon and of giving tribute payment to one of the eight lords of Sosaria.
-Food is consumed every two tiles that the character moves, except in castles and towns, and if the food supply drops to zero, the character will die.
+Food is consumed every two tiles that the character moves, except in castles and towns; if the food supply drops to zero, the character will die.
 Food can be bought in towns to prevent this situation occurring.
 Experience points are received by successfully doing battle with monsters.
 They determine when the character levels up; one thousand points are needed to progress to each new level.
 A vital item near the end of the game cannot be obtained until the player has reached the eighth level.
 Coin is used to buy things in the game world, such as weapons, spells, and food, and can be obtained by defeating monsters or rescuing princesses from castles.

 The outer space segment of Ultima I, showing an enemy ship.
 These ships resemble TIE Fighters from Star Wars.

 Magic spells are bought from shops and are used as consumable items, each spell purchase having one use only.
 Combat is against randomly appearing enemies; it consists of each party attacking the other until one has fled or been defeated.
 In the original release of the game, enemies in the outdoor areas do not move around in any way but simply appear at the player's current location and immediately initiate attack; enemies in the dungeons are also random, but can move and follow the player.
 Buying better weapons and armor improves the character's chances of succeeding in battle.